Atlanta Rhythm Section: Decline and departures

 During 1983–1984, the group went to Nashville and tried working with Buddy Buie's former associate Chips Moman, a more country-oriented producer, on a proposed new record label called Triad, in conjunction with producer Buddy Killen and former Capricorn Records head Phil Walden.
-But results were slow to come and, dissatisfied with the country music direction, bassist Paul Goddard and drummer Biget left to work with British producer Eddy Offord in another band with former Dixie Dregs keyboardist T Lavitz and guitarist Pat Buchanan, called Interpol, that was in a more progressive rock direction; unfortunately, Interpol never got off the ground.
+But results were slow to come and, dissatisfied with the country music direction, bassist Paul Goddard and drummer Biget left to work with British producer Eddy Offord in another band with former Dixie Dregs keyboardist T Lavitz and guitarist Pat Buchanan, called Interpol, that was in a more progressive rock direction.
+The group did not release any recordings.
 The Chips Moman Nashville project, which was given the tentative name Hardball, was completed but the album, like their previous effort for CBS, has never been released.

-Two new members, Tommy Stribling (bass) and Keith Hamrick (drums), joined in late 1983 and ARS, now without a recording contract, continued to play shows, mostly in the South.
+Two new members, Tommy Stribling (bass) and Keith 'Hammer" Hamrick (drums), joined in late 1983 and ARS, now without a recording contract, continued to play shows, mostly in the South.
 Greenville, South Carolina native Andy Anderson, who'd been playing with Billy Joe Royal, was recommended by his friend Hamrick as the new front man and sang on the unreleased Moman project after Justo was let go.

 In 1985 the group tried a new singer, Jeff Logan, who had previously been a trombone player with a band called High Cotton.
-Logan did two shows but did not work out because his higher voice did not fit the band, was not really a frontman, and had not learned the songs.
-Anderson soon returned as lead vocalist.
-Bassist Stribling went on to leave in February 1986, turning it over to Steve Stone.
+Logan did two shows but did not work out because his higher voice did not fit the band, he was not really a frontman, and he had also not learned the songs.
+Anderson soon returned as lead vocalist and bassist Stribling went on to leave in February 1986, turning it over to Steve Stone.

 In late 1986, J. R. Cobb left to concentrate more on songwriting and session work at Moman's new studio in Memphis (for The Highwaymen, among others) and Stribling came back to play guitar.
 The personnel shuffles continued as Hamrick also departed in late 1986 and was replaced by Sean Burke (who joined in early 1987).
 Another new lead singer, Shaun Williamson, was rolled in in 1987.
 But in 1988, Williamson and Stribling were let go as Bailey and Daughtry sought to revamp the band by bringing back Ronnie Hammond.